 1. Honeymoon Beach, St John

-The best place to see turtles on St John is at Honeymoon Beach which is located within the Virgin Islands National Park.
+Based on my experience, I found that the best place to see turtles on St John was at Honeymoon Beach which is located within the Virgin Islands National Park.

 Honeymoon Beach is a picturesque white sandy beach that looks like something from a postcard and the best bit is that a large population of turtles call it home.

-The turtles are super friendly here and are used to snorkelers so they won’t get spooked if you swim near them.
+The turtles are super friendly here and are used to snorkelers so they won’t get spooked if you swim near them (just remember not the get too close and don’t touch them).

 This area also has an extensive coral reef home to a variety of marine life that you can explore.